Duncan Dance Performance in Washington DC

-Fall Dance Classes Are Coming
+Fall Dance Classes

-Youth classes will be divided into two age groups: ages 5-7 (or with special permission) and ages 8-12.
+Youth classes are divided into two age groups: ages 5-7 (or with special permission) and ages 8-12.
 The theme for the classes will be "Painting & Poetry."
 Together we'll explore the relationship between visual art from Greek, Renaissance, Impressionist, Romantic and Pre-Raphaelite art as well as the metaphorical images created from the poetry of William Blake, John Yeats, Ralph Waldo Emerson and William Wordsworth, among many others.

 Fall is just around the corner and we are getting ready to DANCE!